Paulmicha/common-web-tools/README.md

 # Common Web Tools (CWT)

-WIP / not ready for use yet (re-organization + evaluation stage, documentation-driven).
+WIP / not ready for use yet (re-organization + evaluation stage).

 TODO rewrite **Documentation** : [paulmicha.github.io/common-web-tools](https://paulmicha.github.io/common-web-tools/)

 ## WHAT

-"Scaffolding" CLI for usual development tasks aimed at relatively small web projects.
+Scaffolding bash shell CLI for usual web project tasks.

 CWT is not a program; it's a generic, customizable "glue" between programs.
-Simple, loosely articulated bash scripts with a minimalist ambition.

-It's a collection of scripts that can be used in 2 ways - see *usage* :

-- Added to a separate, complementary repo (referred to as the project's *dev stack*)
-- Directly added to your project's sources
+[Third-party tools](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html) integration is provided by extensions having their own separate Git repository.
+TODO include by default a predefined list of extensions - like in the [DrupalVM](https://www.drupalvm.com/) project ?

+CWT "core" - this repo - contains common utilities related to managing global environment variables, local and remote hosts, project instance self-tests, and the building blocks of the conventions facilitating the implementation of recurrent web project tasks (see *HOW* below).

 ## PURPOSE

-TL;DR CWT allows you to **maintain a common CLI** while easily swapping out [implementations](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html) (i.e. "not marrying them").
+CWT helps individual developers or teams to streamline a similar workflow across older and newer projects.
+It allows to **maintain a common CLI** while easily swapping out [implementations](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html) (i.e. "not marrying them").

-CWT core provides a common set of commands to execute variable implementations of the following tasks :
+CWT core provides some generic bash shell functions and scripts.
+It can generate a `Makefile` for chosen tasks.
+Most importantly, it organizes scripts around a set of conventions to implement in a **modular** way e.g. :

-- install host-level dependencies (provision required packets/apps/services - e.g. docker, node, etc) - locally and/or remotely
+- host-level dependencies installation / setup (provisioning required packets/apps/services)
-- instanciate project locally and/or remotely, with variants per env. type - dev, test, live... (e.g. get or generate services credentials, write local app settings, create database, build...)
+- building / running / stopping / destroying project instances with variants per env. type - e.g. dev, test, live... (i.e. allowing each to have different services or settings)
+- get / generate services credentials
+- generate / (re)write local app settings
+- create / import / backup database
+- deployment
-- implement deployment and/or automated tests
+- automated tests
 - remote 2-way sync

-CWT targets individual developers or relatively small teams attempting to streamline or implement a common workflow across older *and* newer projects (see *targeted audience* section below).
+- etc.

 ## HOW